de-pesh/OOP-Workshops/WS03/readme.md

 * version 1.0

 In this workshop, you will use member functions, privacy, safe empty state and formatting of the output to complete your work.
+## The Overview session

+The overview session will be held on Wed.
+July 1st at 14:00.

+To join the session click here [WS3 Overview]()
 ## Learning Outcomes

 Upon successful completion of this workshop, you will have demonstrated the abilities: